doheonhan/CoreComments/README.md

-# Automated Detection of Core Comments in Online UAV Discussion Forums
+# Helpful Comment Detection for Online Forums Lacking User Feedback

 This contains
-* Data(Raw data collection code and collected data(CSV file))
+* Data(Data collection code // Collected raw data(CSV file) // Labeled data(CSV file)
-* W2V(w2v train code, generated w2v models, and more text data used for pre-train)
+* W2V(w2v train code // Generated w2v models // More text data used for pre-train)
 * NoisyLabelEffect: Experiments for observing the effect of noisy labels in different data splits
-* CommentsDetector: Helpful comment detector and Answer comment detector
+* DetectingComment: Helpful comment detector and Answer comment detector

 Embedding vectors from ADA are too large, so let me know if you need the file.